-Don't Drive Uninsured: Uninsured drivers are against the law and cost other drivers money in higher insurance premiums.
+Don't Drive Uninsured: Driving an uninsured vehicle is against the law and cost other drivers money in higher insurance premiums.
 Registered vehicles are randomly checked for coverage and insurance companies will notify the state if coverage is dropped.
 Driving without insurance can cost you a fine, your license plate or your drivers license.